 In the 1830s and 1840s, the movement grew with the contributions of prominent African American leaders.

-Frederick Douglass, an escaped slave, became a powerful voice through his writings and speeches.
+Frederick Douglass was an escaped slave who became a powerful voice through his writings and speeches.

-His autobiography, published in 1845, exposed the harsh realities of slavery and galvanized support for abolition.
+His autobiography was published in 1845, and it exposed the cruel realities of slavery and stirred support for abolition.

 Additionally, Harriet Tubman, through her daring work with the Underground Railroad, helped hundreds of slaves escape to freedom.